Why I'm Sick of Hearing "Never Give Up"

 Is it an action?
 An attitude?
 A philosophy?
 If you give up just once, does that mean you’ve given up forever?
 Can you un-give up?
 If you end up doing the amazing thing you’ve dreamed of doing but someone finds out that you gave up a bunch of times on the way, are you automatically disqualified from being awesome?
 Does a little man in a referee uniform come and take your trophy away and then send you to prison?
 Is giving up a form of cheating?
 Is it a betrayal?
 Is it FAILURE?

 My own experiments in giving up have convinced me that it’s not at all what people think it is.
-Far from being a step backwards, giving up can sometimes be the breakthrough you’ve been waiting for.
+Far from being a step backward, giving up can sometimes be the breakthrough you’ve been waiting for.

 Back in 2009 I gave up on my music career.
 I had to.
 I was too sick to leave the house.
 There was nothing I could do about that.
 There was no way I could get up on stage and perform, and no sense in trying.
 What would I be proving, and to whom?

 But that was just the beginning.
-After that I started reading the Tibetan Book of Living and Dying and giving up on life itself.
+After that, I started reading the Tibetan Book of Living and Dying and giving up on life itself.
 I don’t mean that I wanted to die, I just mean that I could see the elegance of death as a way of ending my pain and suffering.
 It made me feel oddly hopeful.

 What I gave up next, as a direct result of giving up the idea that I had to fight against my own mortality every day, was a bunch of stuff that had been making me miserable for over a decade.
 My ambitions and regrets.
 My harsh self-criticism.
 My belief that I had failed at life for not achieving certain things by certain times and the toxic idea, attached to it, that I was only worth loving if and when I achieved those specific things, and not before or otherwise.

 After that I spent 11 nights in hospital being prodded, poked, drip-fed, blood-transfused and colonically penetrated in order to stay alive.
 My happy bubble burst, but I emerged as a new man.
 I gave up on preparing to die and started preparing to get even.
-Two years later I turned those 11 nights in hospital into the inspiration for an award-winning (alright, award-nominated, sheesh) musical comedy show called “Chronic”.
+Two years later I turned those 11 nights in the hospital into the inspiration for an award-winning (alright, award-nominated, sheesh) musical comedy show called “Chronic”.
 In doing that I had to give up my sense of fear and shame, and I must say I haven’t missed them.

 Giving up brought me self-acceptance, self-love, even self-transcendence.
 It helped me break out of negative patterns and old thoughts.
 It helped me be at peace within myself.
 Giving up on being a musician working in the music industry turned out to be the springboard I needed to start being a musician working in health and education.